 08 of 10

-The fuzzy blooms of blazing star make them look like divas, but these native flowers need nothing more than average soil and occasional rain to bloom in the hottest summer months.
+The fuzzy blooms of the blazing star flowers make them look like divas, but these native flowers need nothing more than average soil and occasional rain to bloom in the hottest summer months.
 Liatris spicata is slow to grow from seed, so new gardeners should look for transplants to set out in sunny garden areas with good drainage.Continue to 9 of 10 below.

 09 of 10